binhpt310/Camera_control_4.7.2_.NET/README.md

-# Camera control app in .NET framework (VIsual Studio version 4.7.2)
+# Camera control app in .NET framework (Visual Studio version 4.7.2)

 This app is written by C# in order to control a serial camera taking multiple photos rapidly.